ShyrynIT1-2015/Midterm/README.md

 # Midterm
-Created By Shyryn and Zhansaya
+Created By: Shyryn and Zhansaya